UbiquityDotNET/CSemVer.GitBuild/docfx/build-tasks/index.md

 the dependent components you just built instead of the last one released publicly.

 ### Understanding CI builds
-Understanding CI builds is important and an complete [article](xref:understanding-ci-builds) is available on the subject.
+Understanding CI builds is important and an seperate [article](xref:understanding-ci-builds) is available on the subject.
 An important point to understand here is that a CI build version number is a POST-RELEASE version that is ordered AFTER the release it is based on AND BEFORE the next release.
 That is a CI build is ordered BETWEEN releases.
 Though